Archive/ Document Collection

-The Document Collection covers unprinted archival sources on the history and culture of East Central Europe.
-Its focus lies on the history of Estonia, Livonia and Courland, as well as the states of Estonia and Latvia.
-So around 90% of its materials, totalling around 1,300 running archival metres in length, relates to the Baltic States.
-Of particular value for historical research are the holding of Baltic archive films, which were produced in 1940 in Riga, Dorpat and Reval in connections with the resettlement of the Baltic Germans, as some of the originals were lost during the war.
+Our collection includes unprinted sources on the history and culture of East Central Europe, with a focus on the history of Estonia, Livonia and Courland, i.e. the present-day states of Estonia and Latvia.
+Of approximately 1300 linear meters of shelves, about 90% deal with the Baltic States.
+Of particular value is the holding of Baltic archive films, which were produced in 1940 in connection with the resettlement of the Baltic Germans in Riga, Dorpat/Tartu and Reval/Tallin, as some of the originals were lost due to the effects of war.